 Besides engagement, images also play an important role in website rankings, so broken images can be bad news for your overall website reputation.
-But, not to worry, there are many ways to detect and fix broken images in WordPress.
+But, not to worry, there are many ways to detect and fix broken images

+If he/she finds a broken image, it can negatively impact your business and hamper the user experience.
 Not only users but even Google bots can scan your website for broken links and flag it as unreliable or spammy due to broken images.
 This also impacts your responsive WordPress web design.

 How to Detect Broken Images in WordPress?